How Much Life Insurance Do You Really Need?

 What Life Insurance Policy is Right for You?

 However, life insurance is not meant to be a big payday for your survivors.
 Your life insurance should only replace your income up to age 65.
-After that, you should rely on your savings, investments and passive income.
+After that, you should rely on your savings, investments, and passive income.

 What would happen to your family if you were to pass away unexpectedly?
 Give yourself some peace of mind by considering life insurance as an option.
 Click here to learn more about how much life insurance you need and what policies may be right for you.